Policies for Submitting a Hummingbird Sighting

 • Due to the volume of sightings reported, our limited staff, and our inability to fit all sightings on our map, we are not able to post every report.

-• Priority is given to posting sightings along the leading edge of the migration.
+• Priority is given to posting sightings along the leading edge of the migration, defined as the line where multiple, confirmed reports are being received.

-I understand the policies about reporting a hummingbird sighting
+I understand and agree to the policies about reporting a hummingbird sighting